Interactive Whiteboard Lesson Plan

 Using the Reading Game

-that old Tom wants to go to bed, but hasn't got all the things he needs to help him sleep.
+- Teacher loads ‘High Frequency Words - Days of the Week’ game on to the interactive whiteboard and explain to pupils that old Tom wants to go to bed, but hasn’t got all the things he needs to help him sleep.

 - Teacher to explain that the pupils can help Tom get all his 'bedtime bits', by putting the days of the week into the right order.

-- Teacher to start game and ask pupils to read the days of the week at the bottom of the reading game.
-Teacher to model
+- Teacher to start game and ask the class to read the days of the week at the bottom of the game.
+Teacher to model clicking and dragging and then dropping words into the box.

-- Teacher and teaching assistant to ensure that the 'High Frequency Words - Days of the Week' reading game is ready to play
+- Teacher and teaching assistant to ensure that the ‘High Frequency Words - Days of the Week’ game is ready to play on the pupils’ computers / iPads.
+Pupils can take turns in controlling the mouse.

-- When each pair have completed the game, they should move on to a word processing programme and type one sentence about
+- When each pair has completed the game, they should move on to a word processing programme and type one sentence about their favourite day of the week.

-- Teacher and teaching assistant to move around the computers giving support where necessary, and ensuring correct use of the
+- Teacher and teaching assistant to move around the computers giving support where necessary, and ensuring correct use of the mouse and co-operative work.

 Literacy Homework